^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Treatment of cytomegalovirus infection in children is based on the use of antiviral and immunomodulating medications.
-Etiotropic therapy is currently not available.
-In generalized variants of the disease, corticosteroids are used for 2 weeks, vitamin complexes that contain vitamins C, K, P, and B. In connection with the suppressive effect on the immune system of the virus, immunostimulants (timalin, T-activin) are prescribed.
+Treatment of cytomegalovirus infection in children is based on the use of antiviral and immunomodulatory drugs.
+Etiotropic therapy is currently absent.
+In generalized variants of the disease, corticosteroids are used for 2 weeks, vitamin complexes that contain vitamins C, K, P, B. Due to the suppressive effect of the virus on the immune system, immunostimulants are prescribed (thymalin, T-activin).
 Ganciclovir is effective at a dosage of 10 mg / kg per day for 7 days.

 Forecast

-With congenital cytomegaly often unfavorable.
-The disease can end fatal, and in the course of survival, there may be abnormalities in the function of the central nervous system (CNS) in the form of a decrease in intelligence, deafness, central paralysis, microcephaly, hypo- and hyperkinesia, oligophrenia, etc. Even in children with asymptomatic congenital cytomegalization, the intellect may decrease: they may lag behind in school, complaining of fatigue, insomnia, headaches, etc.
+With congenital cytomegaly, it is often unfavorable.
+The disease can end fatally, and if you survive, there may be CNS dysfunction in the form of decreased intelligence, deafness, central paralysis, microcephaly, hypo- and hyperkinesia, oligophrenia, etc. Even children with asymptomatic congenital cytomegaly may have decreased intelligence: they may lag behind in school, complain of fatigue, insomnia, headaches, etc.

-Acquired cytomegalovirus infection, proceeding as a mononucleosis, in most cases ends in recovery, with a generalized form, a lethal outcome is possible, especially if the lungs, liver, and central nervous system are involved in the process sequentially.
+Acquired cytomegalovirus infection, which occurs as mononucleosis, in most cases ends in recovery; in the generalized form, a fatal outcome is possible, especially if the lungs, liver, and central nervous system are consistently involved in the process.